 - Dell XPS 17 2020 review

 - Surface Book 3 vs MacBook Pro 2020: Which pro laptop will win?

-Ideally, we’d like to see a new design that slims the display bezels and adds in ThunderBolt 3 or 4 connectivity.
-But read on to know what we’ve heard so far about the Microsoft Surface Laptop 4 and what we hope Microsoft will do next with its laptop.
+If it were up to us, we'd see the Surface Laptop 4 come with a new display with narrower bezels, a larger trackpad, and Thunderbolt 4 connectivity, as well as some form of boosted graphics.
+But that may be wishful thinking, so read on to find out what we’ve heard so far about the Microsoft Surface Laptop 4 and what we hope Microsoft will do next with its laptop.

 Microsoft Surface Laptop 4 release date

 There have been no murmurs of when a Microsoft Surface Laptop 4 is due.
-But going by the past few Surface Laptop releases, we'd have predicted it would launched towards the end of September or October; this turns out to have not happened.
+But going by the past few Surface Laptop releases, we'd have predicted it would be launch towards the end of last September or October; this turns out to have not happened.

 Microsoft Surface Laptop 4 price

 Given Microsoft hasn’t even addressed the existence of the Surface Laptop 4, it’s no surprise that there’s no word on pricing for the company’s predicted next laptop.
 So you’ll have to treat this section as a placeholder until there are more leaks and news around pricing.

 But that doesn’t mean we can’t speculate.
 The Surface Laptop 4 is likely to follow the same pricing cadence of the Surface Laptop 3.